Skip to content

 How will alternative modes of transportation be accommodated by the project?

-We are at the beginning stages of the planning process and are working with the County and MauiMPO on multimodal considerations (including opportunities along the old highway as noted below).
-Safety and accessibility for all users will be a priority in developing the alternatives.
-HDOT is dedicated to providing a safe, efficient, accessible, and sustainable inter-modal transportation system that ensures the mobility of people and goods and enhances and/or preserves economic stability.
+Safety and accessibility for all users are a priority in alternative development.
+HDOT is dedicated to providing a safe, efficient, accessible, and sustainable inter-modal transportation system to ensure the mobility of people and goods while enhancing and/or preserving economic stability.

-If the preferred alternative is a realignment of the Honoapiilani Highway, HDOT would work with Maui County to continue to provide beach access.
-Overall, HDOT is dedicated to public safety and improving quality of life for the communities of Hawaii and public access to beaches is an important consideration.
+HDOT will work with Maui County to ensure continued access to beach areas.
+Overall, HDOT is dedicated to improving quality of life for Hawaiian communities, public safety, and improved access to public beaches is an important consideration.

 What can the $22 Million in grant money be used for?